Summit One Vanderbilt is a new development in the heart of Midtown Manhattan, New York City.

 - The Chrysler Building

-For those who are uncomfortable walking on the mirrored floor, a non-mirrored path is also available.
+A non-mirrored path is also available for those who are uncomfortable walking on the mirrored floor.

 Upon leaving Transcendence 1, visitors will find themselves in Reflect.